Getting organised is a must, there are lots of things that you can do to make lessons more effective and enjoyable.

-- Arrive to school on time.
+- Arrive at school on time.
 You need to be in your form by 8.55am.

 - Stay on tasks in lessons and do not distract or annoy others.

-- Listen to each other and make it as easy as possibly for everybody to learn.
+- Listen to each other and make it as easy as possible for everybody to learn.

 - Record homework in your planner and make sure it is completed and handed in on time.